Ready to take the next step?

+Sports aren’t just for athletes, coaches and fans.
+Beyond knowing the scores, the players, or the stats, there’s a promising and rewarding business career waiting for you.
 A Bachelor of Science in Sport Management will equip you with a broad understanding of the business side of sport, while also providing you instruction in an array of other business disciplines and offering opportunities for field experience through internships and community service.

 As a Sport Management major at Gardner-Webb, you will receive instruction in management, business, communications, social ethics, governance, and leadership principles uniquely and specifically related to the field of sport management through studies in several university departments.
-When you graduate, you will be equipped with strong analytical and problem-solving skills and prepared to take on a sport management career in the field that interests you most.

 Coupled with classroom studies rooted in Christian ethics, you will apply your education in an internship that will help you build professional contacts, prepare for the future and earn academic credit.